 Young Carer Grant Scotland: Who Qualifies and How to Apply

 The Young Carer Grant is an annual payment of £405.10 for young carers aged 16–19 in Scotland.
-Here's who qualifies, what it can be spent on, and how to apply.
+Here's who qualifies, what it can be spent

 The Young Carer Grant is an annual payment from Social Security Scotland for young carers aged 16–19 who provide unpaid care for at least 16 hours a week.
 It's unconditional — no restrictions on how it's spent — and exists specifically because young carers often miss out on the social and leisure activities that other young people take for granted.